SaifulJnU/Nginx_docker_static_website/README.md

 # Nginx_docker_static_website

-#Documentation:
-##Task: Build a docker image for static website then run and publish it to docker hub.
+## Task: Build a docker image for static website then run and publish it to docker hub.
 ---
-##Prerequisites:
+## Prerequisites:
 1. Install docker in your Operating System
 2. Create an account at [DockerHub](https://hub.docker.com/)